AnyBody/ammr/Docs/BM_Config/index.rst

 Configuring the Body Model
 ===========================

-AnyBody users can exercise a multitude of choices when defining the anatomy of the AMMR's human body model.
-These include the the limb segments that must be included in the model, degree of model complexity, cadaveric datasets to base the model on etc. This writeup will explain how you can configure the model by specifying these choices.
+The body model can be configured in multiple ways.
+This include what limb segments are include, the type of muscles, scaling etc.

-**Configuration is set in AnyScript through a number of switches called Body Model (BM) parameters.
-BM parameters are always prefixed with BM_ and written in uppercase.**
+All these choises are controlled through a number of switches called Body Model (BM) parameters.
+BM parameters are always prefixed with BM_ and written in uppercase.

-Setting the BM parameters can enable or disable body parts, change muscle types, or change other options.

 Simple example
 --------------

 The example below configures a model with no arms and enables the 3-element Hill muscles model on the legs.

 .. code-block:: AnyScriptDoc
     :emphasize-lines: 1-3